rqlite/rqlite.io/content/en/docs/install-rqlite/_index.md

 An rqlite release includes two key binaries:
 - `rqlited`: the actual rqlite server.
-- `rqlite`: a command-line tool, for interacting with rqlite.
+- `rqlite`: a command-line tool for interacting with rqlite.

 Depending on the packaging process, a simple benchmarking tool, `rqbench`, may also be included.